What Invega is (Paliperidone) Used For

 - Tremors can last for a few weeks as the body adjusts to lower levels of the drug in the system.
 Especially pronounced if quitting all at once, which is not recommended.

 - Sudden mood swings

 Invega withdrawal should be done in close and regular coordination with the prescribing physician who can adjust the dose at intervals to soften the withdrawals that may present.

 Quitting Invega cold turkey is not recommended where possible due to the severity of withdrawals that can occur.
 (1)

-In looking at reasons why discontinuing Invega needs such careful monitoring, one important point to take into account is the possibility that Invega deflects dopamine from certain receptors, and this can reduce mania.
+In looking at reasons why Invega withdrawal needs such careful monitoring, one important point to take into account is the possibility that Invega deflects dopamine from certain receptors, and this can reduce mania.
 However, the body’s response to this is to make new dopamine (D2) receptors.

-So, when the drug is reduced, dopamine expression returns, and can appear as returning manic symptoms.
-In some extreme cases, the patient may become resistant to being guided or following directions in treatment, due to the enchantment of this sensation of enhanced sense of reward.
+So, when the drug is reduced, dopamine expression returns and can appear as returning manic symptoms.
+In some extreme cases, the patient may become resistant to being guided or following directions in treatment, due to the enchantment of this sensation of an enhanced sense of reward.
 Such unwillingness to take pragmatic guidance can make the situation hard to manage well.
-Working with a physician who has hospital admission privileges would be advised to regain control in a compassionate way, as stabilization may become necessary, for such extreme cases, in a hospital setting.
+Working with a physician who has hospital admitting privileges would be advised to regain control in a compassionate way, as stabilization may become necessary, for such extreme cases, in a hospital setting.
 Where the taper was too rapid or otherwise unstructured, this can be especially relevant to bear in mind.